Nycose/pixel-art-creator/README.md

 # Pixel Art Maker Project

 ## Overview
 A introductory project in a Udacity programming bootcamp co-created by Google and Facebook.
-Built with vanilla HTML, CSS, and JS.
+I built the app with vanilla HTML, CSS, and JS.

 A summary of the project specification/rubric is listed below but the app actually has a few additional features.